 Resource Center: Home Government will be a resource center where Representatives can obtain information to supplement their pre-Conference research.
-AMUN's Home Government library has numerous documents about the United Nations and the issues being discussed, as well as access to other information on the Internet.
+AMUN's Home Government library has numerous documents about the United Nations and the issues being discussed.
+Home Government staff are able to access additional information on the Internet if needed.
 The Home Government staff will be available to give competent, general advice on many areas.
 They will also give some country-specific advice if a Representative is unsure of their country's policy.
 They will not, however, tell a Representative how to vote on any given issue.